 1. Membership

 Membership in all student organizations is voluntary and shall be open to and limited to all students currently enrolled and in good standing in the sponsoring school.
 Student organizations may establish academic qualifications for membership where necessarily related to the purposes of the organization.
-No student shall be denied membership on account of his/her race, color, national origin or religion.
+No student shall be denied membership on account of his/her race, color, national origin, disability status, or religion.
 Qualifications based on gender may be imposed only where necessary to preserve the health, safety or welfare of students, or where gender is a bona fide and integral qualification for the activities of the organization.
 Fees or dues for student organizations may be charged; however a process must exist to waive these for students who cannot afford such fees or dues.

 2. Meetings of Student Organizations

-All student organizations shall have the right to meet on school premises during noninstructional time as designated by the school principal.
+All student organizations shall have the right to meet on school premises during non-instructional time as designated by the school principal.
+School officials have the right to require student organizations to follow a set of guidelines, including designated meeting times and locations.

 No student organization shall be denied equal access to school facilities during designated meeting times on the basis of the religious, political, philosophical or other content of the speech at the meetings of such organization.
-No public funding or support shall be extended to any noncurriculum-related student organization other than the opportunity to meet on school premises on an equal basis as other student organizations.
+No school funding or support shall be extended to any non-curricular student organization other than the opportunity to meet on school premises on an equal basis as other student organizations.